Assessment

 The points or grades the students get from different assessed tasks/tests do not directly indicate the grade in the report card but give feedback on where the student is doing well and where they need to improve.
 Criteria for different objectives and their grade boundaries will also always be discussed and given before each assessed task/test considering the age of the students.

-In MYP, the students receive a grade (4 -10) in their report cards and working skills are a part of the report card grades.
+Year 7-9 students receive a grade (4 -10) in their report cards and working skills are a part of the report card grades.

 The grade for the report card is defined by using grade boundaries (arvosanakuvaukset) which are based on the Finnish curriculum.
 The grades are a “pedagogical average” which corresponds to the descriptions of the Finnish grade boundaries.